TechieTeee/TechieTeee/README.md

   - API Development
   - Performance Monitoring

-✨ I’m looking to collaborate on projects that help to democratize web 3, data products for the masses ✨
+✨ I’m looking to collaborate on projects that help to democratize web 3, data tools for the masses ✨

 <!---
 TechieTeee/TechieTeee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile